linuxacademy/content-aws-bigdata-cert/course-lessons-project/project1-iot-store-data/README.md

         Change the Root CA, Private Key and Certificate paths Use the script to publish to the topic and see it publish live in the browser

+## Create a Rule to Process the Data